 - Check your storage areas to ensure excess boxes are not baffling the sprinkler system.

 - Ensure you have appropriate fire safety equipment for certain stock or new stock items that may require a different fire extinguisher.
 For example, some hazardous materials require CO2 fire extinguishers rather than dry powder extinguishers.

 - Ensure fire safety equipment is maintained and serviced.
-Fire extinguishers and hose reelsshould be tested each year.
-Check the yellow tag (NZS4503) around the neck of the fire extinguisher and around a fixed location of hose reels to check when they were last serviced.1 The Cost of Managing the Risk of Fire in New Zealand: Report by BERL for The New Zealand Fire Service Commission 2005
+Fire extinguishers and hose reels should be tested each year.
+Check the yellow tag (NZS4503) around the neck of the fire extinguisher and around a fixed location of hose reels to check when they were last serviced.

 - Make sure floor stock is not blocking fire exists and access to fire alarm manual call points, fire extinguishers and hose reels are easily accessible.